gorenje/node-red-contrib-introspection/README.md

 ~~Drag the Orphan node into a flow, double click and all nodes that have no connections are shown in the tray.
 Click on a node to highlight its location in the flow.~~

 The nodes shown are across all flows and tabs, there is no need to have a Orphans node per flow.

-### Sink & Seeker

-Place the sink node at the end of a any flow, the point that needs to be reached.
-Place the seeker at the starting point.
-Double click on the seeker to open the tray and all possible paths (if there are any) between it and the sink are shown.

-Double click on the top-level node and all nodes in the pathway are highlighted.
-Opening the top-level node shows all nodes along the path.
-Clicking on a node will highlight that node in flow.

 ### Screenshot